• Skip to primary navigation

 No added substrate.
 Just frass.

-The confusion may lie in the distinction between external substrate comprised of a foreign substance introduced into a colony for some reason (perhaps aesthetics or out of a belief that it’s beneficial or necessary) versus frass, which naturally accumulates over time.
+The confusion may lie in the definition of a substrate and the distinction between an external medium introduced into a colony for some reason (like aesthetics or with the belief that it’s beneficial or necessary) versus frass, which is a naturally-occurring substrate that accumulates over time.

-Frass, on the other hand, is good – to a point.
+Frass, on the other hand, though technically also a substrate, can be beneficial.

 Hello!
 I keep 3 Dubia cockroaches as pets, they are not feeders.
 My question is do you think they would like the shreds from my paper shredder as a tank lining to burrow in?
 I usually line it with paper towel and they tend to burrow underneath.